Energy Generation & Offsetting

 WHILE SEVEN STAR HAS GOT A LOT OF TALK, IT’S THE WHOLE OF HOME RATING THAT IS THE REAL GAME CHANGER!

-NatHERS is currently accrediting the 4 current house energy rating software tools (Accurate, BERS, FirstRate & HERO), for their Whole of Home roll-out to assessors in October.
+NatHERS has now accredited 4 house energy rating software tools (Accurate, BERS, FirstRate & HERO), for the new Whole of Home system.
 This is historic for the residential building industry in Australia, because for the first time we will have a government backed tool that can be used to create a Net Zero Home outcome.
 And this fact has gone right under the radar, in the debate over the merits of 7 stars.

 It is in fact Whole-of-Home - the inclusion of appliances & solar - that is really the main event!